 This certificate requires a non-refundable $50 background check fee and a $45 fee for random drug screen(s).

 For additional information on occupational profile, please click here.

 The words career and job are very different.
 To be specific, a job is what you show up to for work; a career spans your lifetime and includes your education, training, professional memberships, and is something you love doing.

 Bridgerland Technical College is open year round.
 Most programs are open-entry, open-exit, which means you can start the program at the first of every month as long as there is space available.
 Please contact SSA's for questions about this program, or check start dates.The first step is to fill out the application for Bridgerland Technical College Logan Campus Application

-Pre-Enrollment: Career Ready Assessment: Reading (Level 5), Locating Information (Level 5) and Math (Level 5).
+Pre-Enrollment: WorkKeys Assessment: Workplace Documents (Level 5), Graphic Literacy (Level 5), and Applied Math (Level 5).
 Call (435) 750-3188 to schedule an appointment or click the link below.
 Need a review?
-Get a sneak peek at the Assessment Center or enroll directly into the Academic Learning Center by calling (435) 753-6780.
+Enroll directly in Academic Learning.
 Students must complete the Medical Terminology course with 80% or higher.
-Schedule an Assessment
+Schedule Appointment in Logan

 Once the assessment has been met, the next step is to meet with a Student Services Representative to complete your enrollment.
 You will declare your starting date, enrolled hours, and set up your payment schedule.
 No appointment is necessary.
 If you have any questions, Student Services can be reached at 435-753-6780 or email@example.com.